theneva/dissertation/src/method.md

 ## Design and Creation: BeerFave

 Once an initial set of criteria for evaluating strategies for Continuous Microservice Delivery has been established, the framework should be tested in order to be valid.
 To accomplish this, a reference microservice-based system was developed.
 This system was incrementally configured to be deployed using two different strategies.
-After each strategy, the strategy was evaluated using the framework, and the framework was evaluated.
+After each strategy, the strategy was evaluated using the framework, and the framework was refined after each iteration.
 This subchapter presents this system.

 ```include
 src/components/beer-fave.md